arenaxr/arena-docs/content/overview/animation-morph.md

 <img src="/assets/img/overview/animation-morph/media/image26.png"
 style="width:6in;height:3.81944in" />

 Now, you have created an animation in Blender.
-Let’s export our model for the web!
+Let's export our model for the web!
 Select File -&gt; Export -&gt; glTF 2.0 (.glb/.gltf) and save your model as a .glb.
 GLTF is a 3D model file format that is web-friendly, and GLB is a binary version of GLTF!